The paddock notebook

 A notebook that lives at the track.

 Track days hold sessions, sessions hold laps.
-Log times with a stopwatch-style field built for gloves-off pit lane moments, tag tire pressures and weather, pin notes to corners on a mini map — then watch the trend line fall.
+Log times with a stopwatch-style field built for gloves-off pit lane moments, tag cold and hot tire pressures and weather, pin notes to corners on a mini map — then watch the trend line fall.

 - Lap trends charted per track, with personal bests tracked automatically.

-- Tire pressures, weather, and per-corner notes on every session.
+- Cold and hot tire pressures, weather, and per-corner notes on every session.

 - One-handed flow on iPhone; a three-pane logbook on Mac.